contensis/contensis.github.io/api-src/delivery-api/accessing-entries/dotnet/entries-list-dotnet.md

 // Create a client
 var client = ContensisClient.Create();

-// Use the list options to filter the entry data var entries = client.Entries.List(new EntryListOptions{
+// Use the list options to filter the entry listing var entries = client.Entries.List(new EntryListOptions{
     ContentTypeId = "film",
     PageOptions = new PageOptions(3, 10),
-    SortFields = new SortFields { new SortField("title", SortField.FieldSortDirection.Descending) },
+    Order = new[] { "title", "-sys.version.created" },
-    VersionStatus = VersionStatus.Latest,
     Language = "fr-fr",
     EntryLinkDepth = 5,
-    Fields = new { "title", "description", "releaseDate", "coverImage" }
+    Fields = new[] { "title", "description", "releaseDate", "coverImage" }
 });
 ```
 {% endmethod %}